Hôtel de Besenval: The Besenval era is coming to an end: The Comtesse de Moreton de Chabrillan

 Already in 1780, the Baron de Besenval had bought a hôtel particulier on 6 Rue Chantereine for his son, the Vicomte de Ségur, or at least the baron financed his son's living there.
 The house was built by the architect François-Victor Perrard de Montreuil (1742–1821).
 This was the house where the Vicomte de Ségur lived with his then mistress Louise Julie Careau and which later became famous as the Hôtel Bonaparte.
 Philippe Henri, Marquis de Ségur, lived in the Hôtel de Ségur on 9 Rue Saint-Florentin.
 And when the Marquis de Ségur's house in Paris and his château in Romainville were later confiscated during the French Revolution, he withdrew to his country house, the Château de la Petite Roseraie in Châtenay-Malabry.
 Therefore, neither the Marquis de Ségur nor the Vicomte de Ségur had any intention of moving permanently to the Hôtel de Besenval.
-However, shortly after his father's death and the end of his relationship with Louise Julie Careau, the Vicomte de Ségur lived at the Hôtel de Besenval until his arrest on 13 October 1793, using it as the editorial headquarters for the monarchist newspaper La Feuille du jour, which he published together with the journalist Pierre-Germain Parisau and Jean-Baptiste-Denis Després, his father's former secretary.
-On 28 July 1794, the charges of pamphleteering counter-revolutionary activities against the Vicomte de Ségur were dropped, and he was released from the prison Port-Libre.
-After his release, the Vicomte de Ségur lived until his death in 1805 in the various residences of his partner, Reine Claude de Mesmes d'Avaux, Comtesse d'Avaux, née Chartraire de Bourbonne, Dame de Bourbonne-les-Bains (1764–1810).
+However, shortly after his father's death and the end of his relationship with Louise Julie Careau, the Vicomte de Ségur lived at the Hôtel de Besenval until his arrest on 13 October 1793, using it as the editorial headquarters for the monarchist newspaper Feuille du Jour, which he published together with the journalist Pierre-Germain Parisau and Jean-Baptiste-Denis Després, his father's former secretary.
+On 28 July 1794, the charges of counter-revolutionary pamphleteering against the Vicomte de Ségur were dropped, and he was subsequently released from Port-Libre prison.
+After his release, the Vicomte de Ségur resided in various properties of his partner, Reine Claude de Mesmes d'Avaux, Comtesse d'Avaux, née Chartraire de Bourbonne, Dame de Bourbonne-les-Bains (1764–1810), until his death in 1805.

 On 30 October 1795, the Marquis de Ségur and the Vicomte de Ségur decided to let the Hôtel de Besenval to Francesco-Saverio, Conte di Carletti (1740–1803), the Minister of the Grand Duchy of Tuscany in Paris.
 But just two years later, on 5 May 1797, the Marquis de Ségur and the Vicomte de Ségur sold the Hôtel de Besenval to Marie-Elisabeth-Olive Guigues, Comtesse de Moreton de Chabrillan, née Frotier de La Coste-Messelière (1761–1807), widow of Jacques Henri Sébastien César Guigues, Comte de Moreton de Chabrillan, for FRF 35,000.
-The family of the Comtesse also owned the Château de Digoine in Palinges.
-The Comtesse's grandfather was Claude Léonor de Reclesne, Marquis de Digoine (1698–1765).
+The family of the comtesse also owned the Château de Digoine in Palinges.
+The comtesse's grandfather was Claude Léonor de Reclesne, Marquis de Digoine (1698–1765).

 Relief I by Claude Michel, made for the nymphaeum of the Hôtel de Besenval: Pan pursuing Syrinx under de gaze of Cupid.

 Relief II by Claude Michel, made for the nymphaeum of the Hôtel de Besenval: Venus and Cupid, (Salmacis and Hermaphroditus) and Leda and the Swan.